krispenney/lecture-notes/BU491/lecture5.md

 **Scope Economies**
 - certain economies arise from the fact that the cost of the joint production (dev / dist) of two+ products can be less than the cost of producing them separately.
 - Gives the firm the ability to share investments and costs across value chains
+- Product market focus

 ### International, Multinational, Global, and Transnational Strategies
+Cases will Typically give an org structure, use this to identify strategy:

 **International Strategy**
 - Approach focus on creating and exploiting innovations on a worldwide basis, using all the different means to achieve this end.